Threadstone-Wiki/Threadstone-Wiki/pages/chunk/chunk-hashmap.md

 If one thread calls the `rehash` method while another thread calls the `get` method, then it can happen that the `get` method fails to find a chunk, even when the chunk is in the chunk hashmap.
 This results in a [rehash chunk swap](async-chunk-loading.md#rehash-chunk-swap).

+We will first discuss rehash chunk swaps, when the chunk in question is not clustered.

 In the `rehash` code we have the line
 ```